 The space you use for dining and entertaining will be considered your primary space.
 This area is usually the largest space on the deck.
 Plan for a minimum of 12' x 12' for a table set.
 You may want to elevate this area or change the decking direction.
 A grilling area can be placed in an out-of-the-way niche or bay.

 Don't forget about the area under your deck.
-This often overlooked area can be finished with a water drainage system such as drysnap_content and dekdrain_content to create an alternate area to enjoy on rainy days.
-Add a concrete patio floor and screen walls to add further comfort.
-The area below your deck can also be utilized for storage.
+This often overlooked area can be finished with a water drainage system to create an alternate area to enjoy on rainy days.
+Add a concrete patio floor and screened walls to add further comfort.
+The area below your deck also can be utilized for storage.